 Quitting smoking takes real effort, some pain, maybe a change in lifestyle, but most importantly an overall commitment to quit.
 It isn’t easy but pays off in the long run.

 Quitting fluid tailings storage may bring relief to stakeholders, shareholders, regulators, and mine management.
 They’ll all sleep better at night knowing there isn’t a large mass of fluid being restrained simply by a dam at a factor of safety of 1.5.
 Engineers say they can design dams that will be stable for perpetuity.
-I tend to agree with that statement, however that is no guarantee for all tailings dams.
+Even if one agrees with that statement, that is still no guarantee that failures won’t happen somewhere.

 Conclusion